Erzhu Dulü: Battle of Guang'a

 Later in 531, the general, Gao Huan rose up in rebellion against the Erzhu clan at Xindu.
-Erzhu Dulü left Luoyang with his army and followed Erzhu Shilong's brother, Erzhu Zhongyuan to coalsce with Erzhu Zhao at Yangping Yangping (陽平; in present-day Qingfeng County, Henan) and face Gao Huan while Shilong remained at Luoyang.
+Erzhu Dulü left Luoyang with his army and followed Erzhu Shilong's brother, Erzhu Zhongyuan to coalsce with Erzhu Zhao at Yangping (陽平; in present-day Qingfeng County, Henan) and face Gao Huan while Shilong remained at Luoyang.
 However, Gao exploited the rift between Erzhu Shilong and Erzhu Zhao to sow further discord between the family members by spreading rumours that Erzhu Zhongyuan and Erzhu Zhao were about to attack each other.
 Erzhu Dulü stood by as Zhongyuan and Zhao began suspecting each other, and after Zhao threatened to execute two of Zhongyuan's subordinates, Husi Chun and Heba Sheng, he withdrew with Zhongyuan in fear.
 Erzhu Zhao was thus left to fight Gao Huan alone and was defeated at Guang'a (廣阿, in modern Xingtai, Hebei).

 Erzhu Dulü was known to be unrestrained in amassing wealth and brought suffering to the people wherever he went.
 Upon hearing the news of her family's defeat at Guang'a, Dulü's mother, Lady Shan (山氏) fell ill from grief and anger.
 When Dulü visited her, she scolded him, saying, "You owe the state a favour, yet you rebelled without an ounce of shame.
 How can I bear to see you all slaughtered?"
 She died shortly after, and the people at the time found her remark bizarre.

 Battle of Hanling and death

 In 532, the Erzhu clan reunited once more to face Gao Huan, and Erzhu Dulü brought his army to join them at Ye.
 However, despite their numerical superiority, the family was badly defeated by Gao Huan at Hanling (韩陵; northeast of present-day Anyang, Henan).
 Dulü returned to Luoyang with his cousin, Erzhu Tianguang, but Husi Chun, who defected to Gao Huan, blocked their path by seizing control over Heqiao (河穚; southwest of present-day Mengzhou, Henan).
 Dulü and Tianguang planned to attack him, but heavy rain poured continuously day and night, exhausting their men and horses.
-As their bows and arrows were rendered useless by the rain, they retreated westward but were captured by pursuers at Leibojin (灅波津).
+As their bows and arrows were rendered useless by the rain, they retreated westward but were captured by pursuers at Leibojin (灅波津; east of present-day Mengjin, Henan).
 Husi Chun took them captive and handed them over to Gao Huan, who then returned them to Luoyang to be executed by beheading.